Bobby Hoff: World Series of Poker

 The heads-up match lasted over 10 hours, and was considered the original David and Goliath match of the WSOP, as Hoff was the favorite to win.
 This led to increased attendance in future WSOP main events, as people realized that anyone could win.

 Hoff went on to have nightmares about the heads-up match for several weeks afterwards.
 During this time, Hoff accused Fowler of consuming either Valium or Methaqualone throughout the heads-up match.
 Hoff's cocaine habit grew, as he began to inject it rather than snort it.

 The 2006 WSOP main event winner Jamie Gold described Hoff as "maybe the best player in the world."

 Later poker career

 Hoff finished in the money of the $10,000 WSOP main event three times in his career, 1990 (13th of 194), 1993 (25th of 231), and 1998 (12th of 350).

 He also appeared in Poker Superstars II, finishing second in two heats (both times to Ted Forrest).

 He had numerous other final table finishes and cashes at live tournaments, where his total winnings exceeded $530,000.

 His alias on UltimateBet was "DaWiz".

 Hoff described Bobby Baldwin as the best poker player he ever saw.

-Health problems
+Illness and death

 In December 2010, Hoff suffered a stroke which led to his hospitalization in Houston, Texas, in a stable condition.
 He recovered and returned to play in California.

 Hoff died on August 25, 2013, at the age of 73.